AdaCore/gnatstudio/docs/users_guide/debugging.rst

 A convenient complement when debugging at the assembly level is the ability to display the contents of machine registers.
-When the debugger supports it (as :program:`gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the data browswer that shows the current contents of each machine register and that is updated every time one of them changes.
+When the debugger supports it (as :program:`gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the data browser that shows the current contents of each machine register and that is updated every time one of them changes.